gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

-## Device Twin Bindings
+## Azure IoT Central and Device Twin Bindings

-Azure IoT Central uses Properties for device settings.
-Properties are implemented in Azure IoT Central using Azure IoT Device Twins.
+Azure IoT Central uses properties to set the desired state of device settings.
+Azure IoT Central Properties are implemented using Azure IoT Device Twins.

+The following outlines how properties are set on a device:

+1. A user sets the value of a property in Azure IoT Central.
+2. Azure IoT sends a desired property message to the device.
+3. The desired property is applied, in this case, change the LED blink rate.
+4. The device sends a reported property message to Azure IoT.
+5. Azure IoT Central queries and displays the Properties.Reported data.

+![](resources/device-twin-configuration-pattern.png)

 ### Declaring a Device Twin Binding

-In main.c a **DeviceTwinBinding** variable is declared named **led1BlinkRate**.
-This variable associates an Azure IoT Central property named **LedBlinkRate**, of type **TYPE_INT**, with a **handler** function named **DeviceTwinBlinkRateHandler**.
+In main.c the variable named **led1BlinkRate** of type **DeviceTwinBinding**  is declared.
+This variable maps the Azure IoT Central *LedBlinkRate* property with a handler function named **DeviceTwinBlinkRateHandler**.

-When the device receives a Device Twin message for property **led1BlinkRate**, the **handler** function named **DeviceTwinBlinkRateHandler** will be called.

-![](resources/device-twin-configuration-pattern.png)

-When the Device Property is updated in Azure IoT Central, the handler function will be called and LED1 blink rate will be changed.

 ```c
 static DeviceTwinBinding led1BlinkRate = { .twinProperty = "LedBlinkRate", .twinType = TYPE_INT, .handler = DeviceTwinBlinkRateHandler };